 TIP – Even if you have a job lined up for your working holiday, DO NOT say that you have.
 This complicates Stage Two as IRCC will request documentation from your employer.

 Waiting for an invite

-The first round for invites will be in November 2016.
+The first round for invites was in November 2016.
 All eligible applicants in each country pool have an equal chance of being picked randomly.